Created by Joel Bray, Arts House, Performance Space Live Works, Brisbane Festival, 2019

 Hilarious, provocative and heartfelt, this world premiere tickles the nerve endings of desire while prodding the cavities left by colonisation.
 Featuring Joel Bray’s trademark confection of conversation, dance and all-you-can-eat audience participation, Daddy is a sweet feast with a deadly aftertaste.

 Daddy was first performed at Arts House as part of the 2019 Yirramboi Festival.
 It sold out before it even opened.
-Daddy will return in October 2019 at Carriageworks for Performance Space (who are co-commissioners of the work).
+Daddy will return in September 2019 at Brisbane Festival and in October 2019 at Carriageworks for Performance Space (who are co-commissioners of the work).

 Creator and Performer: Joel Bray